 In science writing, it is important to know when to use passive and active voice.
-Active voice is more natural, direct, and engaging, and should be used when referring to widely accepted findings.
-The Introduction section should mainly be written in an active voice because you are telling the story of “what is”.
-When referring to the findings of a specific study, however, passive voice should be used.
-In the Methods and Results sections, passive voice should be used to discuss what you did and what you found.
+Using active voice makes your writing more natural, direct, and engaging, and you should employ it when discussing widely accepted findings.
+The Introduction section should primarily employ active voice because it narrates “what is.”
+However, when discussing the results of a particular study, it’s advisable to use passive voice.
+In the Methods and Results sections, passive voice should be employed to describe what you did and what you found.
 In the Discussion section, a mixture of passive and active voice is acceptable, but take care not to mix the 2 together in a single sentence.

 6. Select the most appropriate word

 Selecting the appropriate words can be challenging.
 The best words accurately capture what the author is trying to convey.
 If a word is not sufficiently precise, use a thesaurus to replace the word or phrase with a more appropriate word.
 Precise words allow for specific, clear, and accurate expression.
 While science writing differs from literature in that it does not need to be colorful, it should not be boring.

 Use clear, specific, and concrete words.
 Expand your vocabulary by reading in a broad range of fields and looking up terms you don’t know.